-We are pleased to accept a wide variety of planned gifts.
-We urge you to speak to your financial advisor to learn about the most effective and advantageous way of creatively supporting St. Paul's Hospital with a legacy gift.
-A Legacy Gift is a Gift in your Will, a Gift of Life Insurance, RRSP’s, RRIF’s, Annuities, or Charitable Remainder Trusts.
+St. Paul’s Hospital Foundation is pleased to accept a wide variety of planned gifts; we urge you to speak to your financial advisor to learn more about the most effective and advantageous way of creatively supporting St. Paul’s Hospital Foundation with a legacy gift.
+Types of legacy gifts include:

 Spirit of Life

 We would like to honour and recognize donors who intend to make a planned estate gift to St. Paul's Hospital.
 You will be recognized in the Spirit of Life panel in our Hospital's Donor Alcove in the May following the year in which the Foundation recieves an individual's intent to make an estate give to SPH Foundation.